Setup-Tooling/Setup-Tool-for-Fedora/README.md

-# BurningPho3nix setup script for Fedora (Fedora 38 compatible)
+# BurningPho3nix setup script for Fedora (optimized for Fedora 38)

 This project helps you installing RPM-Fusion, making dnf.conf changes and installing applications quickly on Fedora.